Astrochimp/github-user-viewer/OVERVIEW.md

 ### Testing

-Setup tests and mock functions using vite.
+Setup tests and mock functions using vitest.

 ### Maintainability